Role of WorkSafe

 • review disputed provisional improvement notices (PINs)

-• investigate and report on matters relating to WHS, including particular types of hazards and matters relating to particular industries or particular businesses or undertakings.
+• research and report on matters relating to work health and safety, including particular hazards in industries or particular businesses or undertakings

 Information on the powers of inspectors in securing compliance, refer to the Overview of Western Australia's Work Health and Safety Act 2020.